 Recovery times can vary significantly from person to person.
-The general rule, however, is that you should allow 4-6 weeks for initial recovery following your surgery.
+However, the general rule is that you should allow 4-6 weeks for initial recovery following your surgery.
 Scar maturation often takes longer, up to a year or more.
 Be sure you wear your garment as instructed and take advantage of the Rapid Recovery products we provide to assist you during your healing and recovery.

-Please keep in mind that your results from Tummy Tuck surgery are likely to be impacted by fluctuations in your weight, skin health or Body Mass Index (BMI).
-Skin may be stretched and become loose again if you gain and/or lose weight following your Abdominoplasty Surgery.
-To maximise the longevity of your Tummy Tuck Surgery results, it is important to maintain a healthy, nutritious lifestyle.
+Please keep in mind that your results from Tummy Tuck surgery are likely to be impacted by fluctuations in your weight, skin health, or Body Mass Index (BMI).
+The skin may be stretched and become loose again if you gain and/or lose weight following your Abdominoplasty Surgery.
+To maximize the persistence of your Tummy Tuck Surgery results, it is important to maintain a healthy, nutritious lifestyle.

 A Full Abdominoplasty involves the surgical reduction of excess skin and fat from the middle and lower abdomen in order to tighten the muscles and fascia of the abdominal wall.